-Charlie Oppenheim of the U.S. Department of State has announced that the EB-3 category for Filipino nurses and other professionals will be become current in July 2019 and will stay current all summer long.
+Great News: Thhe EB-3 category for Filipino nurses and other professionals is current (no backlog) in July and may stay current all summer long.

 Advice for Filipino Professionals